ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-sink-task.markdown

    * **Use the server certificate**
      ![Figure 8.
-New Replication Access](images/sink/sink_use-server-certificate.png "New Replication Access") Choose this option if you prefer to import and reuse the certificate that is already used by the server to validate clients access.
+New Replication Access](images/sink/sink_use-server-certificate.png "New Replication Access") Choose this option if you prefer to import and reuse the certificate that is already used by the server to validate client access.
-      The Studio will attemp to import it from the server.
+      The Studio will attempt to import it from the server.
 Use the **Download** button (**`a`**) if you need to locate it manually.
 {PANEL/}